mixxxdj/manual/source/chapters/user_interface.rst

   The title of the track that was loaded into a deck is displayed on top.
 This is the same as the title listed under the :guilabel:`Title` column heading in the Mixxx library.
 This information is initially loaded from the track's :term:`metadata`.
-Is the metadata missing, parse the title and the artist from the file name.
+If the metadata is missing, the title and artist are guessed from the filename.

 **Track Artist**
   The artist of the track is listed below.
 It is the same as listed under the